knorrie/python-oinkwall/README.md

 If I would use s="\_net.example.knorrie.org" in a rule, oinkwall will lookup the TXT records and resolve it to 192.0.2.0/24, 2001:db8:1998::/120 and 2001:db8:42:99::/64 for you.
 The IPv4 range will end up in the IPv4 firewall, and the IPv6 ranges will end up in the IPv6 firewall.

+## F.A.Q.

+Q: Can I use IPv6 NAT?
+A: Yes, but it's disabled by default, resulting in errors when you try to use it.
+Use enable\_ipv6\_nat() on an IPTables object to enable it.

+Q: How do I use custom chains?
+A: Use add\_custom\_chain on the IPTables object, like add\_custom\_chain('filter', 'MYCHAIN').
+This will result in the custom chain being added on top of the iptables-restore compatible output.

+Q: I don't want to learn how iptables and netfilter work, I just want a simple way to enable a firewall.
+A: You're probably not the target audience.
+Have a look at one of the many other tools that exist.

 ## Help!!

-It's quite probable you just arrived at this page, because you were desperately searching for a tool or programming library that just provides all the funtionality and flexibility that this library does provide you.
+It's probable you just arrived at this page, because you were searching for a tool or programming library that just provides all the funtionality and flexibility that this library does provide you.
 But...
-After ending up at the bottom of this page, you think the documentation you just scanned does not really help you that much, because it's TL;DR or just missing the exact thing you needed.
+After ending up at the bottom of this page, you think the documentation you just scanned does not really help you that much, or just missing the exact thing you needed.
 In that case, just help me improve it!
 Email me at hans@knorrie.org with your questions, or talk to me on IRC.
 I'm Knorrie on IRCnet, OFTC and Freenode.
 Don't hesitate!